Asabeneh/30-Days-Of-JavaScript/05_Day_Arrays/05_day_arrays.md

 #### Creating static values with fill

-fill: Fill all the array elements with a static value
+Fill: Fill all the array elements with a static value

 ```js
 const arr = Array() // creates an an empty array